bashrc2/epicyon/principlesofunity.md

+# PRINCIPLES OF UNITY

 If you are setting up a media instance then this could be used as the Terms of Service.
 It's the original Indymedia principles from 2001.

-PRINCIPLES OF UNITY

 1. The Independent Media Center Network (IMCN) is based upon principles of equality, decentralization and local autonomy.
 The IMCN is not derived from a centralized bureaucratic process, but from the self-organization of autonomous collectives that recognize the importance in developing a union of networks.